 The AALL Spectrum Article of the Year Award honors outstanding achievement in writing an article that contributes to topics relating to librarianship, law librarianship, and practical applications for library work or to an understanding of legal materials, legal systems, legal information, or to professional and staff training and development.
 The winner is selected on the basis of quality of writing and effectiveness of the communication technique.
 The Spectrum Article of the Year Award is open to both members and non-members.

-The purpose of the award is twofold: (1) to honor outstanding achievement in writing as represented by a work published in the AALL Spectrum; and (2) to encourage the submission of such works of high quality to the AALL Spectrum.
+The purpose of the award is twofold: (1) to honor outstanding achievement in writing as represented by a work published in AALL Spectrum; and (2) to encourage the submission of such works of high quality to AALL Spectrum.

 The following are factors that may be considered in determining the recipient of the award:

 Contributions to topics relating to librarianship, law librarianship, and practical applications for library work or to an understanding of legal materials, legal systems, legal information, or to professional and staff training and development.

 Quality of writing and effectiveness of the communication technique utilized for the information sought to be conveyed.

 All articles published in AALL Spectrum during the previous year of publication will be eligible to be considered for the award.
 The previous year of publication is considered to be January through December.
 Length and format of the article will not affect eligibility.